hirak99/video-annotator/README.md

 - **Supports multiple workers** simultaneously if multiple users log in via different clients.
 - **Realtime propagation of edits** across all open clients to ensure work is not lost if two people happen to look at the same video via the exposed WebUI.
 - **On the fly MKV to MP4 conversion** to increase browser compatibility.
 However, full transcoding is not yet supported and must be done as a pre-step if needed.
-- **Basic security** to restic video access to users who have the correct password.
+- **Basic security** to restrict video access to users who have the correct password.
 However, this is not intended for high-security environments.
 - **Real time error hints** to help the user know and correct errors in labeling as they occur.
 For example, if a label that should be unique is seen to be in two places simultaneously in any frame.
 - **Keyboard shortcuts** for precise alignment and resizing, with contextual tooltips.
 - **Precise media seek controls** for aligning the annotations in time.